Tomorrow Beauty, treatments with scientifically proven effectiveness,

 4. Dairy products: Greek yogurt, cottage cheese, cheese, milk.

-5. Legumes: lentils, chickpeas, black beans, red beans.
+5. Legumes: lentils, chickpeas, black beans, kidney beans.

 6. Tofu and other soy-based meat substitutes.